BolvicBolvicovic/bluebeam/README.md

 ## Roadmap

 - [ ] Response with a json that applies the chosen criterias on the website
-- [ ] Response with an analyse in the form of a text
+- [ ] Response with a report in the form of a text, with insights on what to improve/modify
 - [ ] Response with the posibility to create a report with graphs and text

 See the [open issues](https://github.com/BolvicBolvicovic/bluebeam/issues) for a full list of proposed features (and known issues).